Chapter 17 : The Undeniable Craving in the Room of Hidden Things

 He stared deep into her eyes, silently willing her to change her mind.

-“Maybe we should end this now.”
-He said, still holding onto her, but taking long drawn out breaths to calm himself.
+“Maybe we should end this now,” he reluctantly suggested, still holding onto her, but taking long drawn out breaths to calm himself.

-He agreed, reaching for the glass, covering the beautiful seashell, muffling its beautiful sounds that would've subsided eventually.
+He agreed, reaching for the glass and covering the magical seashell, muffling its beautiful sounds that would've subsided eventually.

 Hermione began looking around.
 She saw something earlier that had caught her attention.

 “Come on.
-Our conversation needs to get neutral fast or I won’t be responsible for my actions.”
-She explained to him truthfully.
+Our conversation needs to get neutral fast or I won’t be responsible for my actions,” she explained truthfully.
 “I think we need to just calm down and relax.”

 She led him to a comfy place to sit amongst the junk.